fdavidcl/stackedit-docs/tutorial_docker.md

 # Make port 80 available to the world outside this container
 EXPOSE 80

-# Run app.py when the container launches
+# Run Jekyll when the container launches
 CMD ["bundle", "exec", "jekyll", "serve", "-H", "0.0.0.0", "-P", "80"]
 ~~~